FerlinDev/EasyLoadingScreen/README.md

 Top -> Should the texture be placed in the top corner.
 False = Bottom Corner.

-Loading Icon -> Texture for the current animation frame .
+Loading Icon -> Texture for the current animation frame.